 However, you’ll have to pay heed to Apple’s rules regarding the Mac App Store and follow their very stringent requirements.

-Do you work with other developers and need to manage their Xojo licenses?
+Do you work with a team of developers and need to manage their Xojo licenses?
 Good news!
-You can easily assign licenses from your Xojo account to your coworkers’, giving them access to tech support and other features from their own Xojo account.
+You can easily assign licenses from your Xojo account to your coworkers’, giving them access to tech support and other features specific to that license from their own Xojo account.
+This solution is also great for companies with a purchasing department – one manager can purchase and control assigning, revoking and renewing all their Xojo licenses as needed.